learn-co-students/sinatra-view-and-controller-readme-walkthrough-online-web-sp-000/README.md

 ## Manipulating Params in the Controller

-Let's start by taking a look at our params, when we submit the form on the /reverse page.
+Let's start by taking a look at our params when we submit the form on the /reverse page.
 The easiest way to do this is to find the post route to which the form is sending data - in this case `post /reverse do` - and add a `puts params` inside the method:

 ```ruby
   post '/reverse' do